 The following matters should be taken into account when considering whether an activity or group requires a higher ratio of workers to children:

 i.
-The number and age of the children / young people, including any children with disabilities.
+The number and age of the children or young people, including any children or young people with disabilities

 Where possible infants and babies should be supervised by at least three workers in order for a worker to leave and contact parents while still having two workers in the room.

 Workers should avoid being left alone with a child or young person.
 As much as possible workers should work in teams or pairs.
 Where this is not possible small group activities (such as discussion groups) should meet where they can be clearly seen by others.
-A child / young person can talk one on one to a worker provided other children / young people or workers are in the room.
+A child or young person can talk one on one to a worker provided other children, young people or workers are in the room.

-Children / young people must not be permitted to leave the church premises without supervision.
+Children or young people must not be permitted to leave the church premises without supervision.